Philippine serpent eagle

 The Philippine serpent eagle (Spilornis holospilus) is an eagle found in the major islands of the Philippines.
 It is sometimes treated as a race of the crested serpent eagle (Spilornis cheela).
 This species is usually found in forest clearings, open woodlands, and sometimes in cultivated lands with scattered trees.
 It is endemic to the Philippines.
 The species is found on most part of the major islands, except for Palawan.

-Habitat

-It inhabits primary and secondary forest.
-The bird is often seen soaring over clearings and river valleys.

-Diet

-The bird feeds on amphibians, reptiles and other live prey.
+It is illegal to hunt, capture or possess Philippine serpent eagles under Philippine Law RA 9147.

-Description
+Description and taxonomy

-The Philippine serpent eagle is distinguished from other species of serpent eagle by more well-defined spots on the underparts and wings.
+Ebird describes it as "A fairly large, common raptor of forest and more open wooded areas from the lowlands to the lower mountains.
+Dark brown with white speckles on the crown and upperparts, rufous-brown below with large white spots.
+Note the gray cheek and yellow eye.
+Differs from other raptors in its range by its bare yellow skin between the bill and eye, and in flight by its dark terminal band to the wings and tail.
+Often gives a whistled "weeeeeuuuu weu weu" in flight, or sometimes just a single note."